-The student will work with their advisor and their respective Placement Coordinator to find the appropriate school/clinical site placement.
+The student will work with their advisor and the Placement Coordinator to find the appropriate school/clinical site placement.
 Prospective practicum/internship students should not contact individual schools/clinical sites unless instructed to do so.
-The Placement Coordinators and Program Administrator will aide in placement.
-All school counseling students must be a member of the Ohio School Counselor Association (OSCA) and the American School Counseling Association (ASCA), and all clinical mental health counseling students must be a member of the Ohio Counseling Association (OCA) or the American Counseling Association (ACA) and apply for liability insurance through these respective associations
+The Placement Coordinator and Program Administrator will aide in placement.
+All school counseling students must be a member of the Ohio School Counselor Association (OSCA) and the American School Counseling Association (ASCA) and all clinical mental health counseling students must be a member of the Ohio Counseling Association or the American Counseling Association and apply for liability insurance through their respective associations.

-Assessment, Review, Remediation, Retention, and Dismissal Policies and Procedures
+Review, Remediation, and Retention Guidelines

-Assessment is a critical component of the Counselor Education process.
-Per the 2014 ACA Code of Ethics, the faculty act as gatekeepers to the profession, with the goal to help train professional, ethical, and effective clinical mental health and school counselors.
+The faculty act as gatekeepers to the profession, with the goal to help train professional, ethical, and effective counselors.
 Students in the Capital University Counselor Education program will be continually reviewed and assessed to determine if adequate progress is being met.
-The faculty engage in several forms of review of all student's progress including a dispositions assessment, academic progress reports, and completing key performance indicators that are outlined above.
-Information will be gathered from all faculty, supervisors, and other stakeholders to determine if a student is meeting program standards and requirements.
-Faculty will adhere to the remediation and dismissal procedures set by the School of Education and outlined below if concerns are identified.
+The faculty will engage in several forms of student review including the dispositions assessment, academic progress reports, and key performance indicators outlined above and will adhere to dismissal procedures set by the education department.
+Information will be gathered from all faculty, supervisors, and other stakeholders to determine if a student is meeting our program standards and requirements.
+Examples of inadequate progress includes but are not limited to: unethical behaviors for the profession, academic dishonesty, or difficulties either psychologically or interpersonally that interfere with performing as a counselor in training.